 Mosaic Farm Lagoon Lodge

 Set on the edge of Hermanus Lagoon, Mosaic Farm provides delicious breakfasts and gourmet dinners.
 The cuisine is fresh and created by their talented chef, baker, gardener and local producers.
 The farm is also home to Mosaic Lagoon Cafe.
-This daytime eatery offers sandwiches, salads, freshly baked breads, pastries, cured meats and cheese platters, as well as Southern Style BBQ from their own smoker.
+This daytime eatery offers sandwiches, salads, freshly baked bread, pastries, cured meats and cheese platters, as well as Southern Style BBQ from their own smoker.

 Montagu